You want a cup of tea, but you don’t have a kettle.

 Whole leaf tea generally needs to steep for a longer period of time than tea bags, which contain broken tea leaves and thus don’t require as much time to fully steep.

 For loose leaf green tea, allow it to steep for two to three minutes.
 If you’re using a tea bag, it should only take approximately two minutes.
 Black tea in loose leaf form can take up to five or six minutes to steep, though it is generally less.
 With tea bags, you only need to steep them for three to four minutes.
+The best chai teas also need around three to five minutes.

 How Do You Make Loose-Leaf Tea Without Hardware?